Macheezmo Mouse: Attempts to Relaunch

 In 2010, Diane Hall, one of the company's early directors, attempted to revive the restaurant's "Boss Sauce" as a bottled product.

 Jeff and Danell Burlingame, who met while working at Macheezmo, later purchased the company's trademarks, recipes, and operations guides from Hall and in 2013 announced plans to relaunch the chain.
 Their IndieGoGo campaign was intended to crowdfund $87,000 as proof of interest for investors, but was unsuccessful, raising less than $5,000.
 The Burlingames continued attempts to revive the chain through 2015, expressing hopes that "one or a handful of larger investors" would help provide $250,000 in funding for an initial location.
 As of 2022 no relaunch has occurred.

 Gus Van Sant mural

 A restaurant in southeast Portland featured an interior mural by Warren's friend, Gus Van Sant.
-The mural was believed to be painted over, but was rediscovered in 2013 (Frog & Snail, formerly Chez Machin).
+The mural was believed to be painted over, but was rediscovered in 2013 (Chez Machin, later Frog & Snail).